Opportunities

 This opportunity is only open to current grantee partners at this time.

-Program-Related Investments (PRIs) are low-interest loans designed to support organizations as they pursue equitable community development initiatives.
-For the 2025 PRI cycle, the Regional Foundation will make available low-interest bridge loans to current Implementation 1 and 2 grantee partners to address ongoing and emergent challenges related to government funding.
-Bridge loans will help organizations continue essential community programs and services by covering delays in government (federal, state, local) contracts, or grant payments that support programs, services, staff time, or other operating expenses.
+Program-Related Investments (PRIs) are impact-first loans designed to support organizations as they pursue equitable community development initiatives.
+For the 2026 PRI cycle, the Regional Foundation will make available interest-free bridge loans to FY23 Cycle Neighborhood Planning and current Implementation grantee partners to address ongoing and emergent challenges related to government funding.
+Bridge loans will 1) help organizations continue essential community programs and services by covering delays in government (federal, state, local) contracts, or grant payments that support programs, services, staff time, or other operating expenses; and/or 2) help organizations complete real estate projects while awaiting a specified government grant or contract payment.

 Eligibility Requirements: